benchmark-action/github-action-benchmark/README.md

 It is useful to see how the benchmark results changed on each change in time-series charts.
 This action provides a chart dashboard on GitHub pages.

-It requires some preparations before the workflow setup.

-At first, you need to create a branch for GitHub Pages if you haven't created it yet.
+Before the workflow setup, you need to create a branch for GitHub Pages if you haven't yet done so.

 ```sh
 # Create a local branch